khalid-naami/khalid-naami.github.io/blog/2026-04-25-options-max-pain-theory-market-gravity.md

 Market makers are the primary writers of options.
 To remain risk-neutral, they must hedge their positions by buying or selling the underlying stock.
 *   If a stock price moves significantly away from the Max Pain point, market makers are forced to adjust their hedges.
-*   The collective action of thousands of market makers adjusting their Delta hedges near expiration often creates a "pinning" effect, where the buying and selling pressure naturally stabilizes the price around the strikes with the highest Open Interest.
+*   The collective action of thousands of market makers adjusting their Delta hedges near expiration often creates a "pinning" effect.
+Identifying these levels is a core component of [mastering Gamma Exposure](/blog/how-to-trade-gamma-exposure-quantitative-guide), as the buying and selling pressure naturally stabilizes the price around the strikes with the highest Open Interest.

 ## Myths vs. Reality